bartaakos/np-wp-skeleton/README.md

 ### THE MAGIC

-The purpose of this project is that there is a very important option that **MUST** be set for this environment:
+The main purpose of this project is that there is a very important option that **MUST** be set for this environment:

 <pre>
 mysql> select * from wp_options where option_name IN ('siteurl', 'home');